The Inheritance

 1934

-After heated negotiations, the B.A. & C.C. agreed to Lindrum's demand that Australia would host the 1934 World Championship, the first to be played outside England, and coinciding with the Melbourne centenary celebrations.
+After heated negotiations, the B.A. & C.C. agreed to Lindrum's demand that Australia would host the 1934 World Championship, the first to be played outside England, and was organised by the Australian Amateur Billiards Council (AABC) to coincide with Melbourne's Centenary celebrations.

 The championship was held at the Railways Institute Building in Flinders Street, Melbourne.
-The Governor of Victoria, Lord Huntingfield, performed the official opening ceremony on 24 September while Prime Minister Lyons opened the final on 15 October.
+The Governor of Victoria, Lord Huntingfield, performed the official opening ceremony on September 24, while Prime Minister Lyons opened the final on October 15, at the invitation of Captain Alfred Treacy OBE, the President of the AABC.
 Walter Lindrum successfully defended his world championship title on home soil against Joe Davis and Clark McConachy, winning by a close margin of 875 points in the final against Joe Davis.

 1935-1949